shannonlal/developmentnotes/reading-notes/web-authn/Webauthn-Summary-Notes.md

-# Here are the summary notes
+# TODO:
+1. Finish images from lucid chart
+2. Confirm Parameters
+3.

+# WebAuthn
 ## Overview of how it works
-Touch Id authentication works on using a new web standard called Web Authentication API that has been implemented in certain browsers (see supprted devices below).  the Web Authentication Standard uses a public-private key as a credential to authenticate users onto a site.
-When a user first registers with a site the browser will create a public-private key pair.
+Touch Id authentication works by using a new web standard called Web Authentication API that has been implemented in certain browsers (see supprted devices below).
+The Web Authentication Standard uses a public-private key as a credential to authenticate users onto a site.
+When a user first registers with a site, the browser will create a public-private key pair.
 The public key is then transmitted to ther server (during registration) and is stored on the server (i.e. database).
 When the user attempts to login into the site again, the browser will submit the public key to the server and it will check to ensure that it is valid.

-## What are security options
+## Why Webauthn is more secure
 ### username/password

 -- users need to worry about them being stolen by phising tools